Introduction

 Pleated blinds have crisp folds that trap dust easily.
 They should be cleaned using soft tools and minimal moisture to preserve their shape and prevent fabric distortion.

-Fabric blinds bring elegance and style, but this comes with dust and dirt over time.
-With regular care, you can keep them looking new and extend their lifespan.
+No matter what type of fabric blinds you have, the cleaning process should always begin with dust removal.
 Below is a detailed, step-by-step guide from us to help you clean your fabric blinds safely and effectively.

 Supplies You’ll Need